HarryKingWork/skillscope_2026/SkillScope_Visualizer/README.md

-# DevOps Skill Analyzer & System Health Visualizer
+# System Health Visualizer

-A Python-based tool that runs a series of system health and DevOps-related tests, displays results, and generates a visual report using a bar graph.
+A Python-based tool that runs a series of system health, displays results, and generates a visual report using a bar graph.

 ---